monitoring-mixins/docs/README.md

 $ ks apply default
 ```

-## Using prometheus-operator
+## Using kube-prometheus

-TODO
+See the kube-prometheus docs for [instructions on how to use mixins with kube-prometheus](https://github.com/coreos/prometheus-operator/blob/master/contrib/kube-prometheus/README.md#kube-prometheus).

 ## Customising the mixin

-Kubernetes-mixin allows you to override the selectors used for various jobs,
+Mixins typically allows you to override the selectors used for various jobs,
 to match those used in your Prometheus set.

+This example uses the [kubernetes-mixin](https://github.com/kubernetes-monitoring/kubernetes-mixin).
  In a new directory, add a file `mixin.libsonnet`:

 ```
 local kubernetes = import "kubernetes-mixin/mixin.libsonnet";